(This post is Part 3 of Day 358. Please make sure to read 3 John (Part 2 of Day 358) before continuing with Jude.)

 15 to execute judgment upon all, and to convict all the ungodly of all their works of ungodliness which they have ungodly wrought, and of all the hard things which ungodly sinners have spoken against him.

 (Jude supported his premise that these intentional deceivers will experience eternal punishment with The Book of Enoch (1 Enoch 1:9).
-The Book of 1 Enoch was not considered canonical.
+The Book of 1 Enoch was not considered canonical by the men who canonized the Bible.
 Jude's quoting of 1 Enoch almost caused this epistle to be removed from the Bible.)

 16 These are murmurers, complainers, walking after their lusts (and their mouth speaketh great swelling words), showing respect of persons for the sake of advantage.